-Automated Watch, is the active tracking option, that will watch over you as you fly and generate an alert if you find yourself in trouble.
+Automated Watch, is the active tracking option, that will watch over you as you fly and generate an alert if there is a disconnection with the satellite network.

 When using Automated Watch, the Spider will automatically turn on and start sending your position report every one to two minutes after take off.
 The Spider will send one initial point and then nothing further until it passes through the enable transition speed.

 However, you must remember to turn the Watch feature off after landing, otherwise a false alert will be generated!

 To turn off the Spider the user will need to press the blue Watch button on the Spider and wait until the blue LED stops flashing before powering down.
 By pressing the Watch button you tell the system that you have landed safely and it can stop watching over you.
 That's how the system knows the difference between an intentional power down and a not so intentional one!

 What happens if the Spider loses power?

 If the Spider were to lose power for 10 minutes, the system will automatically send out the SOS messages to the selected members of your organisation.
 Please also see our section Why did my Spider generate a false alert?
 However, if the power is turned back on within this time the Spider will start a new track and it will not send out an alert.

 What if I forget to turn my Spider off?

 If you forget to turn off the Spider for some reason before shut down, an SOS is likely to be generated.